laurentpayot/verticalize/README.md

 console.log(status)
 ```

-Make it less nested, more "vertical", by using the `V` pipe-like function:
+Make it less nested, more vertical, by using the `V` "pipe":

 ```js
 V( greeting,     // initial value ➡ "hi"